There’s no reason why everyone shouldn’t be able to interact with your website.

 - Businesses that fall under Title I, those that operate 20 or more weeks per year with at least 15 full-time employees, or Title III, those that fall under the category of “public accommodation,” are covered by the ADA.

 - There are no clear regulations defining website accessibility.

 - Failure to create an ADA-compliant website could open a business to lawsuits, financial liabilities and damage to your brand reputation.

-As it should be, this is a very important topic – which means you may be seeing a lot of “enticing” advertising for this must-have service – “Avoid a lawsuit!,” “You’re missing out on a demographic!,” “You could be increasing your sales!”
+As it should be, this is a very important topic – which means you may be seeing a lot of enticing “Avoid a Lawsuit” advertising for this must-have service.

-It is important to mention that there are multiple levels of compliance, and there are many legitimate companies that are the real deal and will offer a great service as well as advanced accessibility (AAA).
-Our websites are built to the requirements of the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA, which has been recognized as an international standard since 2018.
-If you would like to learn more about the different levels – A, AA, and AAA, read this article on the Essential Accessibility website.
+It is important to know that there are multiple levels of compliance, and there are many legitimate companies that are the real deal and will offer a great service as well as advanced accessibility (AAA).
+Most websites should be built to the requirements of the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA, which has been recognized as an international standard since 2018.
+If you would like to keep up with changes related to the different levels – A, AA, and AAA, read this article.

 Some of the things that go into creating an Accessible website include: